CERT-Polska/Artemis/docs/quick-start.rst

 .. image:: _static/img/viewing-results.png

-Exporting e-mails
+Exporting reports
 -----------------
 Besides viewing the raw results, you may want to generate HTML reports containing descriptions of found vulnerabilities, so thay you can notify the administrators to get the vulnerabilities fixed.

-To do that, please refer to :ref:`generating-e-mails`.
+To do that, please refer to :ref:`generating-reports`.